AnkurSheel/ankursheel_website/src/ankursheel_website/content/posts/2017/2017-02-17-dream-job/dream-job.md

 | Open communication with management and Human Resources.                             | 7      |
 | The ability to move horizontally or vertically throughout the company.              | 5      |
 | Internally Visible Compensation Matrix                                              | 2      |

+_**Note 1:** Since I prefer working remotely. remove 1 point for each day in office.
+If times are flexible (or you can be in only for meetings/half day), remove 0.5 point for each day._

 ## Compensation and Benefits (35 points)